-Another view-from-above treasure combines color, motion and a new finishing technique to create kitchen counters that appear to be made of water.
-The swirls, eddies and pools of Turquoise Leather’s surface suggest a tide-pool or sheltered spot on the beach, while its mixture of blue-green tones can be read as tropical shoreline.
-A leather surface is lower in light reflection than a high-polish finish, and the slight variants in the carefully-honed surface give a surprisingly soft look and feel to the stone.
+Another view-from-above treasure combines color, motion, and a new finishing technique to create kitchen counters that appear to be made of water.
+The swirls, eddies, and pools of Turquoise Leather’s surface suggest a tide-pool or sheltered spot on the beach, while its mixture of blue-green tones can be read as a tropical shoreline.
+A leather surface is lower in light reflection than a high-polish finish, and the slight variants in the carefully honed surface give a surprisingly soft look and feel to the stone.
 This Italian import is perfect for a vacation home in any location, especially one with water views.

 CHAMONIX LEATHER GRANITE

 Chamonix Leather, from Brazil, is a spectacular brown, grey, and white combination of textures and patterns that evoke the beauties and dangers of Alpine adventure.
 Areas of fracture combine with cloudy ones, conveying a sense of peaks and valleys.
 Here, a leathered finish makes it easier to examine the patterns in detail and depth than a highly polished surface might permit.
 Bring out subtle browns in this complex mixture by surrounding Chamonix Leather with natural wood tones.
 Under-counter lighting will bring out fascinating detail.

 WOODSTONE LEATHER GRANITE